AI and MLFeatured

 1. Machine Learning (ML)

 The backbone of artificial intelligence, machine learning (ML) allows systems to learn from data without the need for explicit programming.
-ML techniques can be further divided into two categories.
-Unsupervised learning, and Supervised learning.
+ML techniques can be further divided into two categories: Unsupervised Learning and Supervised Learning.

 2. Deep Learning

 Inspired by the architecture of the human brain, deep learning is a branch of machine learning.
-Artificial Neural Networks are structures that roughly resemble the neural connections in human brains and are useable in deep learning to interpret complicated data, including audio, pictures, and spoken language.
+Artificial Neural Networks are structures that roughly resemble the neural connections in human brains and are usable in deep learning to interpret complicated data, including audio, pictures, and spoken language.

 3. Computer Vision

-Gives robots the ability to “see” and understand the visual environment usually used by autonomous vehicle companies.
+Gives robots the ability to “see” and understand the visual environment, usually used by autonomous vehicle companies.
 It enables features like facial recognition software to identify people and self-driving automobiles to identify objects on the road.

 4. Natural Language Processing (NLP)

 NLP enables machines to communicate and understand human language.
-NLP is essential for machine translation tools, chatbots, and voice assistants like Alexa and Siri.
+NLP is essential for machine translation tools, chatbots, and AI voice assistants like Alexa and Siri.

 How Does Artificial Intelligence Work?

-The step-by-step process of how Artificial Intelligence works from collecting and preparing data to training, evaluating, and deploying models.
+Image of the step-by-step process of how Artificial Intelligence works, from collecting and preparing data to training, evaluating, and deploying models. | Designed by NogenTech

 1. Data Acquisition